Supreme Court of Puerto Rico: Controversies

-Conflicts with the US Federal Court
+Conflicts with the U.S. Federal Court

 From 1915 to 1961, decisions of the Puerto Rico Supreme Court could be appealed to the United States Court of Appeals for the First Circuit.
-In earlier years, the First Circuit frequently reversed the Puerto Rico Supreme Court, sometimes attempting to impose its own interpretations of Puerto Rico's civil law legal norms despite the Boston-based court's unfamiliarity with Puerto Rico jurisprudence, until a series of opinions by United States Supreme Court Justice Oliver Wendell Holmes instructed that the Puerto Rico Supreme Court's interpretations were not to be overturned by the federal appeals court unless they were "manifestly wrong."
+In earlier years, the First Circuit frequently reversed the Puerto Rico Supreme Court, sometimes attempting to impose its own interpretations of Puerto Rico's civil law legal norms despite the Boston-based court's unfamiliarity with Puerto Rico jurisprudence, until a series of opinions by United States Supreme Court Justice Oliver Wendell Holmes instructed that the Puerto Rico Supreme Court's interpretations were not to be overturned by the federal appeals court unless they were "manifestly wrong".

-With the standard of review so limited, and especially after Puerto Rico attained Commonwealth status under the 1952 Constitution, the route for appeals was deemed anachronistic and was repealed in 1961 providing Puerto Rico with a judicial state-federal court structure equal to that of States.
+With the standard of review so limited, and especially after Puerto Rico adopted its 1952 Constitution, the route for appeals was deemed anachronistic and was repealed in 1961, instead providing Puerto Rico with a judicial state-federal court structure equal to that of States.

 Today, decisions of the Puerto Rico Supreme Court are as final as those of any state supreme court and are reviewable by the Supreme Court of the United States only pursuant to a writ of certiorari, when an important question of federal law is involved.

 Conflicts between the Puerto Rico courts and the federal court do arise from time to time.
 According to the 1952 Constitution of Puerto Rico, the jurisdiction of the Supreme Court is only for laws of the Commonwealth of Puerto Rico.
-However, on several occasions the U.S. District Court for the District of Puerto Rico has taken jurisdiction on cases having to do with Puerto Rican law.
+However, on several occasions, the U.S. District Court for the District of Puerto Rico has taken jurisdiction on cases having to do with Puerto Rico law.

-In 2016, the US Supreme Court decided in the case of Puerto Rico v.
-Sanchez Valle that on the point of double jeopardy, Puerto Rico was not sovereign and so it could not charge someone with crimes that the person had already been tried for by the United States.
+In 2016, the U.S. Supreme Court decided in the case of Puerto Rico v.
+Sanchez Valle that, on the point of double jeopardy, Puerto Rico was not sovereign and so it could not charge someone with crimes for which said person already had been tried by the United States.

 2004 general election

-A highly controversial instance occurred in November 2004, when the Supreme Court of Puerto Rico declared that all ballots should be counted during the Puerto Rican general election, 2004.
-The New Progressive Party brought the matter to the Federal Court and claimed that some of the ballots were applied.
+A highly controversial instance occurred in November 2004, when the Supreme Court of Puerto Rico declared that certain disputed ballots should be counted during the Puerto Rico general election.
+The New Progressive Party brought the matter to the Federal Court and claimed that some of the ballots had been spoiled.
 Federal Judge Daniel R. Domínguez took jurisdiction of the case, in a ruling that would effectively have nullified the decision of the Supreme Court.
 However, on December 15, 2004, the First Circuit Court of Appeals reversed Domínguez's decision and found that questions on the electoral process of Puerto Rico are matters reserved for the Puerto Rico local court system, headed by the Supreme Court of Puerto Rico.